falcosecurity/falco-website/content/en/docs/event-sources/kubernetes-audit.md

 A given rule is tied to either system call events or Kubernetes audit events, via the `source` attribute.
 If not specified, the source defaults to `syscall`.
 Rules with source `syscall` are matched against system call events.
 Rules with source `k8s_audit` are matched against Kubernetes audit events.

+See [Auditing with Falco](https://kubernetes.io/docs/tasks/debug-application-cluster/falco/) to get started with Falco.

 ## Conditions and Fields

 Like system call rules, a condition field for Kubernetes audit rules is a logical expression based on operators and event fields.
 For example, `ka.user.name`.
 A given event field selects one property value from the json object.
 For instance, the field `ka.user.name` first identifies the `user` object within the Kubernetes audit event, and selects the `username` property of that object.